microsoft/CCF/doc/governance/common_member_operations.rst

         "state": "Accepted"
     }

-Once the proposal is accepted (``"state": "ACCEPTED"``) it is immediately enacted.
+Once the proposal is accepted (``"state": "Accepted"``) it is immediately enacted.
 All subsequent transactions will be encrypted with a fresh new ledger encryption key.

 Updating Recovery Threshold
 ---------------------------